MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/latam-bra-sped-reinf-overview.md

 - Taxpayers as public departments aren't supported.
 - Services that are provided on civil constructions projects aren't supported.
 - Service takers on civil constructions projects aren't supported.
-- Manual bookkeeping of the payment for settlement of the CPRB amount that is due is needed.
+- Manual bookkeeping of the payment for settlement of the CPRB amount that's due is needed.
-- Payment of the CPRB amount that is due is out of scope.
+- Payment of the CPRB amount that's due is out of scope.

 To generate and submit the related events to the tax authority, complete the following steps.